 This appendix addresses how the school will apply the safeguarding and child protection policy in order to safeguard all children during COVID-19.
-It applies both to the minority of children who are attending school and the majority who will be staying at home, pending further government advice.
+It applies both to children who are attending school and the majority who will be staying at home, pending further government advice.